Keto Chocolate-Covered Strawberries: A Guilt-Free Treat for Every Sweet Tooth

 strawberries in an airtight container to prevent humidity exposure.

-the Batch: These freeze well!
-Layer them between parchment paper in a
+- Double the Batch: These freeze well!

-freezer-safe bag for up to 1 month.
+- Store sealed in a freezer-safe bag between pieces of parchment paper for up to 1 month.

 Keto-Friendly Variations to Try

-2. Coconut Paradise
+1. Coconut Paradise

-3. Drizzled Elegance
+2. Drizzled Elegance

 Melt sugar-free white chocolate and drizzle it over the dark